interactiveknowledge/blog_lineup_game_demo/README.md

 # blog_lineup_game_demo

 The following is code related to a blog post to demo the project work mentioned.
-You can read the blog post here.

 View the [Live Demo](https://ik-blog-linup-demo.herokuapp.com/).
+Read the Blog Post: [Pay attention in math class, kids](https://interactiveknowledge.com/blog).

 ## To Install and Run